tamucc-comp-bio/classroom_repo_2025/assignments/assignment_0.md

 mv shell-lesson-data Desktop
 ```

-In the code above, `wget` is a command to download files with a https web address and `https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip` is the web address of the data file.
+In the code above, `wget` is a command to download files from the internet and `https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip` is the web address of the data file.
 Notice that it is zipped.
 You can use the `unzip` command to unzip it.
-Once you have executed the commands above, the data will be in your present directory in the directory named `shell-lesson-data`.
-The last two lines will make your directory have the same structure as assumed in the lesson.
+Once you have executed the commands above, the data will be in the directory named `shell-lesson-data`.
+The third line of code will create a new directory (folder) named `Desktop`.
 Those with macs might see an error after `mkdir Desktop`.
 That's ok, it just means that the desktop dir was already there.
 Those with Ubuntu on windows, the `Desktop` dir will be created.
-Then for everybody `mv` will move the `shell-lesson-data` dir inside of the `Desktop` dir
+Then `mv` will move the `shell-lesson-data` dir inside of the `Desktop` dir.

 ---